tbreeze-zengenti/contensis-11ty-starter/README.md

 ### Contensis JS Delivery API

 To configure the project for your Contensis environment a .env file is provided.
-This will define a suitable client config for working with the (Contensis JS Delivery API)[https://www.npmjs.com/package/contensis-delivery-api].
+This will define a suitable client config for working with the [Contensis JS Delivery API](https://www.npmjs.com/package/contensis-delivery-api).

 ### Axios